The hard-core model on planar lattices: the disk-packing problem and high-density phases: Periodic ground states

 The term $\bbZ^2$-triangle means a triangle with vertices in $\bbZ^2$.
 Accordingly, $\sigma =S$ where $S/2$ is the minimum achieved in (5).
 A minimizing triangle in (5) is referred to as an {\it M-triangle}.
 Adjacent pairs of M-triangles form fundamental parallelograms of MDA-sub-lattices generating the PGSs.
 Cf. Fig. 8.

 Problem (5) always has a solution but the M-triangle $\triangle$ may be non-unique.
-A delicate point is that there are different types of non-uniqueness of an M-triangle $\triangle$: (i) there are $N_0>1$ M-triangles, and they are $\bbR^2$- but not $\bbZ^2$-congruent; (ii) there are $N_1>1$ M-triangles, and they are not $\bbR^2$-congruent; (iii) a mixture of (i) and (ii).
+A delicate point is that there are different types of non-uniqueness of an M-triangle: (i) there are $N_0>1$ M-triangles, and they are $\bbR^2$- but not $\bbZ^2$-congruent (here $\bbZ^2$-congruent means that two M-triangles can be mapped into each other by a $\bbZ^2$-symmetry); (ii) there are $N_1>1$ M-triangles, and they are not $\bbR^2$-congruent; (iii) a mixture of (i) and (ii).
 Cf. Fig. 9.
 The value $K$ is the number of non-$\bbZ^2$-congruent M-triangles.
 Next: (a) $m_k=1$ if $D^2=2$, and (b) $m_k=2$ or $4$ when $D^2>2$ and the M-triangle $\triangle$ defining the PGS-equivalence class is isosceles or not, respectively.
+See Theorems 1 (i), 2 and sections 3.1, 3.2 in \cite{MSS2}.

 Similarly to $\bbA_2$ and $\bbH_2$, the identification of PGSs on $\bbZ^2$ is intrinsically connected with algebraic number theory.
-It turns out that, for a given $D$, one can characterize the corresponding M-triangles via solutions to {\it norm equations} in ring $\bbZ [\sqrt[6]{-1}]$.
-Such a connection helps to prove that uniqueness of an M-triangle and each of non-uniqueness types (i)--(iii) occur for infinitely many values $D$, and the degrees of degeneracy $N_0$, $N_1$ can be arbitrarily large as $D\to\infty$. .2cm
+It turns out that, for a given $D$, one can characterize the corresponding M-triangles via solutions to {\it norm equations} in ring $\bbZ [\sqrt[6]{-1}]$ (i.e., the ring of algebraic integers in the cyclotomic field generated by $\zeta_{12}=e^{\pi i/6}$).
+Such a connection helps to prove that uniqueness of an M-triangle and each of non-uniqueness types (i)--(iii) occur for infinitely many values $D$, and the degrees of degeneracy $N_0$, $N_1$ can be arbitrarily large as $D\to\infty$.
+See Theorem 3 in \cite{MSS2}.

 { } {\bf 3.6.} It is possible to check that any non-periodic ground state on $\bbZ^2$ contains at least one infinite connected component of non-M-triangles and no finite ones.
 Moreover, the number of non-M-triangles in a $\bbZ^2$-square $\bbV (L)$ of side-length $L$ can only grow at most linearly with $L$; this means that in a non-periodic ground state, non-M-triangles form, effectively, a one-dimensional array.